jacopotagliabue/you-dont-need-a-bigger-boat/remote_flow/README.md

 ensure we use a GPU when we need a GPU.
 There many other advantages to using Metaflow, such as build artifact management and the possibility of resuming failed flow, for a full list of features please consult their [website](https://metaflow.org/).

-While Metaflow handles our training steps, we use two other tools for tracking:  Weights&Biases for training metrics and Gantry online metrics.
+While Metaflow handles our training steps, we use two other tools for tracking:
+* Weights&Biases for training metrics and
+* Gantry for online metrics.

-Weights&Biases allows us to register run metrics and training parameters to an external server.
+Weights&Biases allows us to register run metrics and training parameters.
 This allows for quick search and comparisons between training runs and experimentation runs.

 Gantry on the other hand allows us to compare our training data to the data the model receives once deployed.
 This allows for the